vanhoefm/fragattacks/research/README.md

 	source venv/bin/activate

 You should now disable Wi-Fi in your network manager so it will not interfere with our scripts.
+Also make sure no other network services are causing outgoing traffic.
+You can assure this by using iptables rules by executing `./droptraffic.sh` (you can revert this by rebooting).
+Optionally check using `sudo airmon-ng check` to see which other processing might interfere.

 Our script can test both clients and APs: